ArghyaChatterjee/image-inspector/README.md

 ---

-### **How to Generate These Parameters for ROS**
+### Generate camera info parameters for ROS
-To use these intrinsics in ROS, you can encode them into the `CameraInfo` message directly, as shown in your code.
+To use these intrinsics in ROS, encode them into the `CameraInfo` message directly, as shown in the code.

 Example:
 ```python